Powerlearnproject/se-day1-assignment-Nwamaka77/README.md

 Waterfall and Agile methodologies each have their unique structure, advantages, and best-use scenarios.

 Waterfall Methodology
-The Waterfall approach follows a linear and sequential process, where development moves through clearly defined phases.
-These typically include planning, requirement analysis, design, implementation, testing, deployment, and maintenance.
+The Waterfall follows a linear and sequential process, where development moves through clearly defined phases.
+These include planning, requirement analysis, design, implementation, testing, deployment, and maintenance.
 One of its key features is that each phase must be fully completed before progressing to the next, leaving little room for changes once a stage is finished.
 This structured method provides a clear plan and predictable timelines, making project management more straightforward.

 One major advantage of Waterfall is its predictability.
 Because the process is well-documented and follows a strict sequence, teams can accurately estimate costs and timelines.
 This makes it ideal for projects with fixed requirements and little need for adjustments.
 Additionally, Waterfall's emphasis on detailed documentation helps maintain records for compliance and future reference.

 However, its rigid structure can be a disadvantage.
 If project requirements change after a phase is completed, making adjustments can be difficult, costly, and time-consuming.
 As a result, Waterfall is most effective for projects where requirements are well-defined from the start, such as regulatory compliance systems, where thorough documentation and careful planning are essential.

 Agile Methodology
-On the other hand, Agile is a more flexible and iterative approach that encourages collaboration and customer feedback throughout development.
+On the other hand, Agile is a more flexible and iterative, it encourages collaboration and customer feedback throughout development.
 Instead of following a fixed sequence, Agile divides the project into smaller cycles called sprints, typically lasting 2-4 weeks.
 Teams work on specific features within each sprint and regularly review progress with stakeholders.
 The Agile Manifesto, introduced in 2001, emphasizes individuals and interactions, working software, customer collaboration, and adaptability.

 One of Agile’s greatest strengths is its ability to adjust to changing requirements.
 The iterative process allows teams to respond quickly to new priorities, ensuring that the final product aligns with user needs.
 Agile methods, such as Scrum and Kanban, promote continuous communication and teamwork, creating a customer-focused approach with frequent feedback loops.